jecaro/jeancharles.quillet/pages/cv.md

 With all the different projects I have seen and work on, I now have a pretty good understanding of the tradeoffs which are important in software design.
-I also have a good knowledge on how to handle legacy code which is a big part of the job.
+I also have good knowledge on how to handle legacy code which is a big part of the job.

 **Programming languages**